denis-berthier/Sudoku-classif/README.md

 * B2B,..., B7B sub-folders for elementary statistics restricted to the corresponding sub-collections of puzzles; these local results are reported in the global "RESULTS.clp" file of the ph2010-3103972-TE2 folder.

 Because they are too large for the GitHub limit (25 MB):
-* the "puzzles.txt" file has been split into 20 files (of constant SER) in the PUZZLES sub-directory, in which an "assemble.txt" file makes a script for assembing them, to be run from the PUZZLES sub-directory; (alternatively, it can be loaded from [ph2010];
+* the "puzzles.txt" file has been split into 20 files (of constant SER) in the PUZZLES sub-directory, in which an "assemble.txt" file makes a Unix script for assembing them, to be run from the PUZZLES sub-directory; (alternatively, it can be loaded from [ph2010];
 * the "puzzles-expands.txt" file must be recomputed, with the SHC, if needed;
 * the "mdel.txt" file has been split into two parts, "mdel-a.txt" and "mdel-b.txt", to be assembled in this order.
 <br><br><br>

 ## 4. Post-tridagon T&E(2) collections
 The puzzle collections dealt with in this folder consist of puzzles in T&E(2) from the post-tridagon era.
 <br><br><br>

 ## 5. Collections with extreme numbers of clues
 The puzzle collections dealt with in this folder are characterised by having a fixed number of clues, either among the lowest possible or the highest known ones.<br>